-- A) No money allocated by the Associated Students to any special interest or registered group or appointed officers (either partially or totally funded by A.S.) may be used in any way to promote or support any slate or Candidate.
+A) No money allocated by the Associated Students to any special interest or registered group or appointed officers (either partially or totally funded by A.S.) may be used in any way to promote or support any slate or Candidate.
 A specified amount of money allocated by the Associated Students may be used to educate students about Constitutional amendments, referenda, and initiatives.
 These monies will be placed in a Constitutional Initiative Account.
 These funds may be allocated to one group supporting a Constitutional measure and one group opposing a Constitutional measures contingent on a two-thirds (2/3) vote of the Senate.
 No money from the Constitutional Initiative Account may be used for the Election bond.
-Upon breach of this clause, the Associated Students shall freeze the funding of the said group and refer to the Judicial Council for further action. - B) Spending Limits: - 1) No party shall exceed a campaign budget of \$6,000.
+Upon breach of this clause, the Associated Students shall freeze the funding of the said group and refer to the Judicial Council for further action.

+B) Spending Limits:

+- 1) No party shall exceed a campaign budget of \$6,000.
 This \$6,000 includes but is not limited to all donations, fundraisers, and financial Candidate contributions. - 2) No independent executive office Candidate shall exceed a campaign budget of six hundred dollars (\$600.00).
 This six hundred dollars (\$600.00) includes but is not limited to all donations, fundraisers, and financial Candidate contributions. - 3) No independent Candidate for the Senate shall exceed a campaign budget of four hundred dollars (\$400.00).
 This four hundred dollars (\$400.00) includes but is not limited to all donations, fundraisers, and financial Candidate contributions. - 4) Donation expenditures shall be clearly accounted for in their itemized Financial Statement, adhering to the reporting regulations and in accordance to Article XIX, Section 2, subsection J. - 5) Candidate contributions for parties shall be defined as any direct contribution from the candidate or their immediate family for the express reason of fulfilling party dues for that specific candidate. - a) Party dues for one candidate cannot exceed party dues for another candidate running for the same position. - 6) Political parties shall not participate in fundraising activities outside of the periods of active recruitment and active campaigning. - 7) Political parties and candidates shall not accept any donations or financial contributions from individuals or groups on the university campus seeking to influence the outcome of the election.
-This includes but is not limited to: Office of Student Life groups, academic departments and colleges, staff/faculty members, students, etc.
+This includes but is not limited to: Office of Student Life groups, academic departments and colleges, staff/faculty members, students, etc. - 8) Political parties and candidates shall not accept any donations or financial contributions from individuals, groups, parties, corporations or any external entities outside of the university. - 9) Political parties and candidates shall not solicit any donations or financial contributions from individuals, groups, parties, corporations or any internal or external entities.